Thursday, September 13, 2018

 “My name is Moroni,” he said.
 “You have become pretty tired with all the extra work you have to do.”
 He swung the knapsack off his shoulder, and Mary watched as he started to untie it.19

-The Skousen article refers to the Historical Record.
+The Skousen article refers to the Historical Record, compiled by Andrew Jenson.
 The relevant page is shown on the left here.
-Look at the passage in the middle of the left column:
+Look at the passage in the middle of the left column.
+This is what it says:

 "I have heard my grandmother (Mary M. Whitmer) say on several occasions that she was shown the plates of the Book of Mormon by an holy angel, whom she always called Brother Nephi.
 (She undoubtedly refers to Moroni, the angel who had the plates in charge.)"